Wolfrax/spots/README.md

 The implementation is implemented fully in Python (2.7.9), tested on raspberry pi 2 model B hardware using an RTL-SDR USB dongle.

+Try [http://www.viltstigen.se/spots/spots](http://www.viltstigen.se/spots/spots) for live demo.
+No guarantee however that it is up and running.

 ![preamble](adsb-packet.png)

 Focus is on using Python idioms and readability, not optimizations.